Under construction

 Take Notes

 When making a lot of calls, it can be easy to forget the details of each conversation.
-Have a pen and paper handy so you can remember what they shared with you.
+Have a pen and paper handy so you can remember what they shared with you, and jot some notes after the call.
 That way you can reference what you discussed next time you speak (e.g., “How’s your nephew feeling after his surgery?”).

 Attempt to make a simple plan